brunojppb/brunojppb.github.io/_posts/2015-08-03-ios-push-notifications-for-rails-developers.md

 ```
 # We are done!

-Remember that the Apple Push Notification Service does not guarantee the delivery of those notifications, which means that you can not relly on those notifications. the [Apple Docs](https://developer.apple.com/library/ios/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/Introduction.html) is pretty cool.
+Remember that the Apple Push Notification Service does not guarantee the delivery of those notifications, which means that you can not really on those notifications. the [Apple Docs](https://developer.apple.com/library/ios/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/Introduction.html) is pretty cool.
 You should give it a shot.